Opengress/Slimgress/README.md

 ## v0.7 - Quality of life stuff
 - Capsules
 - Passcodes
-- COMMS type information view/receive/send
+- COMMS type information view/receive/send (send works)
 - Portal submission (in game client)
 - Glyph hacking or similar

 ## v0.8 - Looking at growth possibilities
 - Invites
 - More types of logins (google/facebook/ldap/microsoft/github/SMS/email/whatever)
+- General parity with iOS-Ingress

 ## v0.9 - Things start looking marketable at this moment
 - Nemesis (2013) level of playability on android
 - Regional and global scoring
 - Portal review (in game client)
-- Notification support
+- Notification support (using Telegram for now)
 - Profile pages / badges / whatever

 ## v1.0 - A stable client emerges, ready for porting, rewrites, overhauls, new content etc

-- iOS or final client parity
+- Equivalent of [REDACTED] parity
 - Gameplay to remind players of 2016, maybe

+# Contraversial issue

+Platform support: Ideally we go all the way back to API 1.
+We are limited mostly by our dependencies - ACRA needs 26, I think.
+Material might need 21?
+Probably if we start a V2 client we will try to keep this one running in the basic sense for a while at the lowest possible API level, by ripping out ACRA at least.
+A V2 will probably be 26(ish) up.